CarlosIgreda/Portfolio-setup-and-mobile-first/README.md

 # 📖 Portfolio - mobile menu <a name="about-project"></a>

-In this project, we have implemented basic Javascript syntax, Javascript to manipulate DOM events, objects to store and access data, JavaScript events.
-Our goal here is to master all of the tools and best practices we have learned about in previous steps.
-We will be using them in all Microverse projects and most likely in our future jobs as well, so it is important to know them!
+In this project, I have implemented Validation Contact Form.
+Also basic Javascript syntax, Javascript to manipulate DOM events, objects to store and access data, JavaScript events.
+My goal here is to master all of the tools and best practices I have learned about in previous steps.
+I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>